arek-usinski/kurs-python-django-2023/chapter_01.md

 ### branch
 informacja, na którym branchu aktualnie jesteśmy, możemy wylistowac branche z flagą --list (chyba)
 ### merge
+Incorporates changes from the named commits (since the time their histories diverged from the current branch) into the current branch.
+This command is used by git pull to incorporate changes from another repository and can be used by hand to merge changes from one branch into another.<br><br>
+Jeśli chcemy domergować zmiany np. z deva do naszego brancha to będąc na naszym branchu wpisujemy komendę *git branch dev*
 ### rebase
 ### reset
 ### clean
 ### diff
 ### status
+pokazuje pliki w lokalnym repo (śledzone, nieśledzone, czy coś jest do zacommitowania)
 ## GitHub
 ## markdown
 ## edytor